npmcdn-to-unpkg-bot/the-paw-collective/README.md

 ## Overview

-I built/designed this mainly because my younger sister wanted a site that showcased all the famous dogs around the world.
+I built/designed this mainly because my younger sister wanted a test site that showcased all the famous dogs around the world.
 The site would need a back-office where she would be able to make CRUD operations of famous dogs, and also the ability to add interviews that she would make with the dog owners.